 -

-Can MRI Stretchers Be Used Outside the MRI Room?
+Can MR Conditional Stretchers Be Used Outside the MRI Room?

-Yes, MRI Conditional stretchers are safe outside the MRI suite, but they are specifically designed for MRI environments, maximizing safety and workflow efficiency.
-To improve workflow and reduce transfer time, consider making all stretchers MRI Conditional, eliminating the need to transfer patients from a magnetic stretcher to a MRI Conditional model.
+Yes, MR Conditional stretchers are safe outside the MRI suite, but they are specifically designed for MRI environments, maximizing safety and workflow efficiency.
+To improve workflow and reduce transfer time, consider making all stretchers MR Conditional, eliminating the need to transfer patients from a magnetic stretcher to a MR Conditional model.

 -

-How Do I Clean and Maintain an MRI Conditional Gurney?
+How Do I Clean and Maintain an MR Conditional Gurney?

 Cleaning should follow manufacturer guidelines, avoiding harsh chemicals that damage polymer surfaces.
 MRI Med stretchers feature removable pads and smooth surfaces, making sanitation simple.
 Inspect wheels, brakes, and locking mechanisms regularly to ensure long-term reliability.